TheNexusAvenger/Nexus-Admin/docs/included-feature-flags.md

 `Messages:DisplayHint()` is used.
 If false, no GUI is displayed intended for the developer to replace.

+## UseNativeNotificationGui (default: `true`)
+If true, the native hits GUI will be displayed when `Messages:DisplayNotification()` is used.
+If false, no GUI is displayed intended for the developer to replace.

 ## DisplayAdminLevelNotifications (default: `true`)
 If true, messages will be displayed when the player changes admin levels as well as on join.
 If false, no